-There's a story that one day God was contemplating the earth and all of humanity and saw all of the bad behaviors that were going on.
+There's a story that one day God was contemplating the earth and all of humanity and saw all of our bad behaviors.
 So God called one of God's angels and sent the angel to earth to scout out the situation and report back to God.
 The angel returned and told God, "Yeah, it's pretty bad right now.
 I'd say that 95% of people are misbehaving and only 5% of people are behaving as you instructed."
 So God thought for awhile and decided to send another angel for a second opinion.
-The second angel spent some time among humanity and came back with the same report-people are sinning.
+The second angel spent some time among humanity and came back with the same report-people are seriously sinning.
 95% of people are misbehaving and only 5% are being nice.
 Well, God was really disappointed.
 So God decided to send an e-mail to the 5% of all humanity who were good-to encourage and inspire them to keep up the good work.
 Do you know what that e-mail said?
 No?
-Okay, well I was just wondering-because I didn't get one either.
+Okay, well I was just wondering-because I didn't get it either.

 Most of us are flawed, which means that we sin.
-Today's Gospel story from John Chapter 9 is full of flawed characters, full of sinners.
+Today's Gospel story from John Chapter 9 is full of flawed characters.
 Today's story has many questions about who is sinning under what circumstances and what does it really mean to have sight.

-The disciples question Jesus, "Rabbi, who sinned, this man or his parents, that he was born blind?"
-Jesus tells them that neither the blind man nor his parents sinned, and heals him by spitting on the ground, making some mud, rubbing it on the man's eyes, and sending him to a pool to wash up.
-But then the Pharisees question the formerly blind man, arguing about Jesus, "This man is not from God, for he does not observe the Sabbath."
+The disciples earnestly question Jesus, "Rabbi, who sinned, this man or his parents, that he was born blind?"
+Jesus tells them that neither sinned and heals the man by spitting on the ground, making some mud, rubbing it on his eyes, and sending him to a pool to wash up.
+But then the Pharisees question the formerly blind man.
+These leaders argue about Jesus, "This man is not from God, for he does not observe the Sabbath."
 Other Pharisees respond, but "how can a man who is a sinner perform such signs?"
 The man leaves and the Pharisees call him back, "We know that this man [Jesus] is a sinner."
 The man answers, "I do not know whether he is a sinner.
 One thing I do know, that though I was blind, now I see."
-Then he testifies, I've never heard of anyone who's been able to open the eyes of someone like me who was born blind.
+Then the healed man testifies, I've never heard of anyone who's been able to open the eyes of someone like me who was born blind from birth.
 If Jesus isn't from God, he couldn't have healed me.
 Some of the Pharisees don't take this very well, "You were born entirely in sins, and are you trying to teach us?"[1]

-Finally, the formerly blind man and Jesus reconnect--he still hadn't seen Jesus since he received the mud concoction and washed in the pool because then everyone started questioning him.
-Jesus and the healed man finally get to see each other.
-And the man converts, "Lord, I believe."
+Finally, the healed man and Jesus reconnect-he still hadn't seen Jesus since he received the mud concoction and washed in the pool because then everyone started questioning him.
+Jesus and the healed man finally get to see each other face to face.
+And the man converts and comes to believe in Jesus as the Messiah, "Lord, I believe."
 Jesus says for all to hear, "I came into this world for judgment so that those who do not see may see, and those who do see may become blind."[2]

-For some Christians, speaking about sin makes us almost as uncomfortable as emotive conversions--so we'll discuss both today!
+For some Christians, speaking about sin makes us almost as uncomfortable as emotive conversions-so let's explore both this morning!
 Sin first.
 Sin can be defined as any act, attitude, or course of our lives that betrays the divine intention for us.
 Sin alienates us from God.[3]
-Paul Tillich defined sin as separation-separation from God, separation from one another, and separation from our best selves.
+The great theologian Paul Tillich defined sin as separation-separation from God, separation from one another, and separation from our best selves.
+That's always a good definition to keep in mind: sin as separation.